arkatebi/OpenWorld-problem/README.md

 Function, Biological Process, and Cellular Component, respectively.
 The subsequent lines are for the gene count values - one row for each timepoint.
 The gene count values on each row are listed in groups, where each group has THREE values corresponding to one specific organism.
-The THREE gene count values in each group are for BPO, CCO, and MFO ontological categories.
+The THREE gene count values in each group are for BPO, CCO, and MFO ontological categories, respectively.
 The order of the organisms on a row are the same as they are found in the sp_list.txt file.

 ##### Execution time
 The UniProtKB/SwissProt files are large in size (each file several